 The fairways are tree-lined and the greens have plenty slope and undulation.
 The greens are also well protected by bunkers and trees.
 Putts will be fast and challenging on many of the holes.

 Club de Golf Chapultepec, at its highest point, is 7,835 feet above sea level.
 At this altitude the thinner air makes shots travel farther and fly significantly lower.
-Last year’s winner Dustin Johnson had an average Driving Distance for the week of 321.5 yards with his longest drive topping out at 393 yards.
+When Dustin Johnson won in 2017 he had an average Driving Distance for the week of 321.5 yards with his longest drive topping out at 393 yards.

 The combination of added length and a lower ball flight results in shots that land with more ball speed and a shallower landing angle.
 This can make stopping on the tricky green complexes much harder.